Voxtric/time-graph/README.md

 # Time Graph
-A library for displaying a line graph where the x axis is displayed in terms of time.
+A library for displaying a lineStrip graph where the x axis is displayed in terms of time.